hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 You can customize this by returning it to the previous location in the admin Settings section, or tweak its appearance.

-To do this, use the following filter:
+To do this, use the following filter to your plugin's (or mu-plugin's) main file.
+This code won't work being added to a theme's functions.php file.

 `
 /**